shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/languages/extensions/guide.en-ie.md

 > [!primary]
 >
-> The information on this page applies to Grid and {{% names/dedicated-gen-3 %}} plans.
+> The information on this page applies to Grid and Dedicated Gen 3 plans.
 > See also [PHP extensions on {{% names/dedicated-gen-2 %}} plans](../../dedicated-gen-2/overview/grid.md#extensions).
 >
 >